Christian Walker homers again at Dodger Stadium, twice

 Dodger Stadium opened in 1962, so he is the only visitor in their current ballpark with a power streak like this.

-His career home run total at Dodger Stadium increased to 19 (so far) in only 42 games.
+His career home run total at Dodger Stadium increased to 19 in only 42 games (45%).

+“I have less for you than I did last night,” Walker joked on why he brings this level of power to L.A.
+“Just a crazy thing.
+Speechless.”

+“I know enough about this game that you try to minimize the roller coaster, take the good, appreciate the good, but this game is difficult every day, so just trying to be realistic about expectations and trying to maintain the process and then hopefully good things keep happening,” Walker said of taking it in stride.

-Walker followed a Joc Pederson solo shot off Dodgers starter Landon Knack in the first inning, the ninth instance Diamondbacks hitters blasted back-to-back home runs to take a 2-0 lead.
+Walker first homer followed a Joc Pederson solo shot off Dodgers starter Landon Knack, the ninth instance Diamondbacks hitters have hit back-to-back home runs this year.
+It gave Arizona a 2-0 lead.

-Knack walked Pederson with two outs in the third, and Walker punished him for it to take a 4-0 lead.
+Knack walked Pederson with two outs in the third, and Walker punished him for it to go up 4-0.

+“It’s incredible to see someone in person going on a run like that,” Pederson said.
+“It doesn’t happen often.
+He won us this series.”

-Paul Goldschmidt, Jean Segura, Reggie Sanders and Tony Clark are the only Diamondbacks player to have hit multiple home runs in back-to-back games.
+Paul Goldschmidt, Jean Segura, Reggie Sanders and Tony Clark are the only Diamondbacks players to have hit multiple home runs in back-to-back games.

 Walker’s latest blast was his 22nd of the season, well ahead of his pace last year (17 by July 4).
 He leads all Diamondbacks hitters with Ketel Marte second with 17.